Russia national football team: Kits and crests

 Following the break up of the Soviet Union, the Russian Football Union replaced the red and white Adidas kits with strips supplied by Reebok in red, blue and white reflecting the readopted national flag of Russia.
 In 1997, Nike decided on a simpler design used at the 2002 FIFA World Cup and Euro 2004, consisting of mainly a white base with blue trim and the opposite combination for the away kit.
 After failing to qualify for the 2006 FIFA World Cup, Nike reintroduced red, this time as the home kit, while white being reversed as the away colour.
 This trend was continued by Adidas, who took over as suppliers in 2008.
 The 2009–10 season marked yet another change with the introduction of the maroon and gold as the primary home colours.
 A return to red and white was made in 2011.
 The edition of the kit used at Euro 2012 featured a red base with gold trim and a Russian flag positioned diagonally while the away kit was a minimalistic white with red trim.
 The 2014 FIFA World Cup kit made a return to the maroon and gold colour scheme, with Russian flag-coloured stripes built horizontally into the sleeves, the front includes the pattern in different shades of maroon depicting the Monument to the Conquerors of Space.
 The away 2014 kit was mostly white with blue trim, the top of the front below the trim shows the view of Earth from space.
 The sides and back of the collar were made in the colours of the Russian flag.
 The 2018 FIFA World Cup kit did not have much decorations in it, except for the coat of arms.
 Home red shirt had a very similar design to the uniform of Soviet Union Olympic football team it used at the 1988 Summer Olympics, the last major tournament as of 2018 that Russia or USSR won.
 The back side of the inside of the shirt had "Together to Victory" (Вместе к победе) slogan printed below the collar.

-The Russian national team's official shirt supplier in 2008–22 was Adidas.
-The contract was unilaterally terminated by the German giant after the 2022 Russian invasion of Ukraine.
+The Russia national team's official shirt supplier in 2008–22 was Adidas.
+The contract was unilaterally terminated by the German giant after the Russian invasion of Ukraine.

+Jögel is currently the team's official sponsor starting from 2024.
+Jögel's deal with the Russian national team took effect in early 2024 and lasts until 2026.